berndreinhold/datadriven_dedup/README.md

 Some statistics on the output is provided in [csv_statistics_count_days.txt](csv_statistics_count_days.txt): Total: more than 8 Million measurements

+**ToDo: need to create a directory structure as part of the preprocessing**

 ## 2. aggregation_step.ipynb: aggregate into statistics per days: mean, rms (or stddev), min, max, count
 Output is one csv-file containing approx. 8000 lines, with the aggregate per days and statistical variables.
 Aggregate per week is possible as well.